-- (6) These rules apply to all students and graduands of the University. - (7) These rules must be read in conjunction with the related associated documents. - (8) These rules govern student misconduct arising from behavioural misconduct. - (9) These rules do not apply to: - a. student coursework plagiarism and academic misconduct see Student Coursework Plagiarism and Academic Misconduct Rules and Student Plagiarism and Academic Misconduct: Higher Degree Research - Non-Coursework Components Policy, and - b. staff misconduct see UNE Code of Conduct for Employees and the procedures for Unsatisfactory Performance, Conduct and Discipline in the current University of New England (Academic Staff) Enterprise Agreement.
+- (6) These rules apply to all students and graduands of the University. - (7) These rules must be read in conjunction with the related documents listed below. - (8) These rules govern student misconduct arising from behavioural misconduct. - (9) These rules do not apply to: - a. student coursework plagiarism and academic misconduct see Student Coursework Plagiarism and Academic Misconduct Rules and Higher Degree Research Student Responsible Research Conduct Policy, and - b. staff misconduct see UNE Code of Conduct for Employees and the procedures for Unsatisfactory Performance, Conduct and Discipline in the current University of New England (Academic Staff) Enterprise Agreement.